ben-page/node-test/README.md

 ### t (Built-In Assertion Library)
 `node-test` includes an assertion library that is a bit more feature rich than the core assert module.
+ * For every method, `message` is optional.
+If defined, it will be displayed if the assertion fails.*

 #### `t.pass()`
 ```javascript
 t.pass();